vn971/cevo/README.md

 This might require using google/duckduckgo/searx a lot.
-Since I already did that for most of the project parts, only the most hard ones are left.
+Since I already did that for most of the project parts, the most hard ones are left.
-I don't really advise to go that way...
-Better start with graphics (see below).

-* Fix the "black color" issue.

-The current version of the code has issues with transparency and image drawing.
-As far as I understood, things get painted as black instead of transparent in some cases.
-It's not clear (to me) why it works in some cases and does not in others.
-The goal is to fix that, of course.
-The method `BitBlt` may or may not be relevant
-(I'm suspicious about it, but I don't know for sure).

-* Fix other graphics issues.

-The old code used a lot of 32bit-only and windows-only code.
-(It even used assembly, but I already migrated that to Pascal.)
-This should probably be worked on.
-The most suspicious thing I see is `ScanLine` method usage.
-After doing `ScalLine`, the code goes to raw byte manipulation using pointer arithmetics.
-By doing pointer arithmetics the code assumes some implementation details about the internal data structure.
-This might be broken.
+* Find bugs that annoy you, investigate and fix them.

+You might use a debugger.
+For example, there are `ScanLine` method usages, and `BitBlt` with the copy mode different than "SRCCOPY".
-You should understand what the code really meant to do, and write it in pure correct Pascal code.
+You should understand what the code really meant to do, and write it in correct Pascal code.
 Using methods, properties, loops etc.

-If you go this way, you'll also have easy time advertising your progress.:)
+// If you start with graphics, you'll also have easy time advertising your progress.:)
 It's easy to share a screenshot.:)